 Paarl is also famous for the “Afrikaanse Taalmonument” or the “Monument to the Afrikaans language”, the Language Museum and the Afrikaans Language Route through Dal Josaphat.

-Another must see site is the winelands of Constantia, one of the oldest suburbs of Cape Town.
+Another must-see site is the winelands of Constantia, one of the oldest suburbs of Cape Town.
 It boasts of centuries-old wine estates and exquisite restaurants like Simons, found at Groot Constantia, La Colombe and River Café at Constantia Uitsig.
 The wine route of Constantia is an experience of its own kind, with Baroque and Cape Dutch architecture.

-If you are a flowers person then Robertson is your destination.
+If you are a flowers person, then Robertson is your destination.
 Commonly known as the Valley of Wine and Roses, it’s a picturesque town with tree-lined streets and several interesting national monuments like the Pink Church built in 1859, the Powder House which was originally a storage for gunpowder, and a few magnificent Edwardian and Victorian era buildings.

 Another place to visit while in the Western Cape is Durbanville, a fusion of modern lifestyle and the old-world charm.
-You will find world class shopping centres close by and still enjoy the peace and tranquility offered by rolling wine estates and astounding mountain views.
+You will find world class shopping centres close by and still enjoy the peace and tranquillity offered by rolling wine estates and astounding mountain views.
 Whilst in Durbanville, feast your eyes on historic architecture like Rust En Vrede; Onze Molen (a restored mill); Kings Court; Dutch Reform Church; All Saints Church and the Synagogue.

 You could also visit Stellenbosch, the City of Oaks, famous for its wine estates, picturesque buildings and old oak trees.

-In short you will find the winelands to be an enchanting place that leaves an everlasting impression on the heart and soul.
+In short, you will find the wine lands to be an enchanting place that leaves an everlasting impression on the heart and soul.
 This natural wonder has captivated both the palates and minds of many for generations and your visit will become a pleasurable experience that will stay with you for a long time.